-6. The Court Administrator may design and offer trainings to courts having jurisdiction over adoption matters regarding the application of sections 2 to 39, inclusive, of this act and sections 42 to 50, inclusive, of this act to adoptions of minor children, with the Indian Child Welfare Act.
+The Court Administrator may design and offer trainings to courts having jurisdiction over adoption matters regarding the application of sections 2 to [39.]
+38, inclusive, of this act and sections 42 to 50, inclusive, of this act to adoptions of minor children, including, without limitation, identifying when there is reason to know that the child is an Indian child and making findings regarding the sufficiency of inquiry and notice and the appropriateness of adoptive placements.

-7. As used in this section, "ICWA compliance report" means a written report prepared by the Division concerning compliance
+7. As used in this section, "ICWA compliance report" means a written report prepared by [the Division] an agency which provides child welfare services concerning compliance with the Indian Child Welfare Act.